RTEMS/rtems-docs/c-user/fatal_error.rst

 or a final system state is reached (for example after :c:func:`rtems_fatal()` or :c:func:`exit()`).

-The first action of the internal error handler is to call the fatal handler of the user extensions.
+The first action of the internal error handler is to call the fatal extension of the user extensions.
 For the initial extensions the following conditions are required